 Conclusion

-Growing sweet potatoes from potatoes is simpler than most people realize.
-With a little patience at the beginning and plenty of warmth throughout the season, you can turn one sweet potato into a generous harvest.
+Growing sweet potatoes from potatoes is actually simpler than most people think.
+Once you understand how to grow sweet potatoes from potatoes and follow a few key steps, a little patience at the start and plenty of warmth during the season can turn a single sweet potato into a generous harvest.

-Start with healthy organic sweet potatoes, sprout strong slips, wait for warm soil, and give your plants space to thrive.
-From there, nature does most of the work.
+Begin with healthy, organic sweet potatoes and sprout strong slips — mastering how to grow sweet potato slips is the foundation of success.
+Wait for warm soil, plant carefully, and give your plants plenty of room to spread.
+From there, nature takes over, and your plants do most of the work.

-There’s nothing quite like digging up your own homegrown sweet potatoes at the end of the season.
-Once you try it, you may never go back to store-bought again!
+There’s truly nothing like digging up your own homegrown sweet potatoes at the end of the season.
+Once you see what’s possible when you know how to grow sweet potatoes and how to plant sweet potatoes, you might never go back to store-bought again!

 For more of my food security resources, check out my resource hub: Food Security Resources.